BitcoinDesign/Guide/guide/principles/principles.md

 **Don't**
 - Introduce requirements that might exclude many people, for example by building only for high-end hardware, requiring US KYC (Know-your-customer) information etc
-- Avoid technical detail that is not required knowledge, or technical terms like seed phrase XPUBs, mnemonics etc.
+- Add technical detail that is not required knowledge, or technical terms like seed phrase XPUBs, mnemonics etc.
 - Do not put all education up front and expect people to read and remember it

 ---